msuhanov/regf/Windows registry file format specification.md

 4. If a base block of a primary file has a wrong *Checksum*, it is being recovered using a base block from a transaction log file.

 #### Dirty vector
-Dirty vector is stored starting from the beginning of the second sector of a transaction log file, it has the following structure:
+The *Dirty vector* is stored starting from the beginning of the second sector of a transaction log file, it has the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---